demisto/content-docs/content-repo/extra-docs/articles/CI-CD-Article.md

    - If not using the XSOAR CI/CD Content Pack, install content manually.
 For example, if using Google Cloud Services integration run the `gcd-download-file` command.

 8. If you have any detached content which you have downloaded in step 4 in Setup the CI/CD Development Process above, run the following command:
-   `sdk upload --input-config-file <path to download the all the system packs from>`
+   `sdk upload --input-config-file -reattach`

-   For example, `sdk upload --input-config-file SystemPacks/Phishing/Playbooks.`
+   The command uploads all the detached content automatically and compares the content to content in Cortex XSOAR.
+The files that exist in the `SystemPacks` folder remain detached and all other items are attached when uploaded to Cortex XSOAR.

-   **NOTE**: When you upload detached content to Cortex XSOAR it overrides any existing attached/detached content.
+   **NOTE**: When you upload detached content to Cortex XSOAR it overrides any existing detached content.
 To keep any changes make a duplicate of the existing detached content in Cortex XSOAR before uploading.